salto-io/salto/packages/hubspot-adapter/coverage.md

 #### Emails

 * The “Smart rules” features support is limited to Subject.
 * You can’t create new smart rules through Salto.
-Only ones that already appear in the NaCL’s can be used (in other emails).
+Only ones that already appear in the NaCl’s can be used (in other emails).

 ## Multi-environment